leadafrik/kodisha-pwa/public/legal/TERMS_OF_SERVICE.md

 ## AGREEMENT TO TERMS

-These Terms of Service ("Terms") constitute a legally binding agreement between you ("User," "you," or "your") and Kodisha Limited ("Kodisha," "we," "us," or "our"), a company registered under the laws of the Republic of Kenya, governing your access to and use of the Kodisha platform, including our website, mobile application, and related services (collectively, the "Platform").
+These Terms of Service ("Terms") constitute a legally binding agreement between you ("User," "you," or "your") and Mamamboga Digital Limited ("Mamamboga Digital," "we," "us," or "our"), a company registered under the laws of the Republic of Kenya, governing your access to and use of the Mamamboga Digital platform, including our website, mobile application, and related services (collectively, the "Platform").

 **BY CREATING AN ACCOUNT, ACCESSING, OR USING THE PLATFORM, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS AND OUR PRIVACY POLICY.
 IF YOU DO NOT AGREE, YOU MUST NOT USE THE PLATFORM.**